panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 }
 ```

+`reference.current` accesses the reference value, and `reference.current = newValue` updates the reference value.
+Pretty simple.

 There are 2 rules to remember about references:

 1. The value of the reference is *persisted* (stays the same) between component re-renderings;

-* Updating a reference *doesn't trigger a component re-rendering*.
+2. Updating a reference *doesn't trigger a component re-rendering*.

 Now, let's see how to use `useRef()` in practice.